Jdotp121/Threat-Modelling-Project/README.md

 # Project Summary

-This project is a new and revolutionary approach to Threat Modelling as a template that you can use.
-I have worked across a plethora of different industries in cyber security for over ten years and I have yet to find a suitable method to run threat modelling.
-I have therefore created this template for you to use either in your future DevSecOps role or for you to create a project to help you show on your CV/in interviews when asked about threat modelling.

-Threat modelling diagrams/models should also reside within the repos of the projects.
-This approach ensures teams underestand the threats to the applications and continue to own it.

-To access the code for this repo please visit the following website for the full video and code to create your first threat modelling project: (https://cyberagoge.thinkific.com/courses/take/devsecops-bootcamp/texts/55130887-part-1-introduction-to-the-course) Sigg up and click free preview and visit project 4 for the code and video.

-Customise all of the below to a chosen application - this can be make believe or a running application you have created for your project as created during the bootcamp or a live, real application for your organisation.
-If the application is live and real I recommned you keep the repo private.
+Application Summary: "TaskHub" - A Project Management Web Application TaskHub is a cloud-based project management application designed to help teams organize tasks, track project progress, and collaborate in real-time.
+The application is built using a modern microservices architecture, leveraging a RESTful API and a web-based frontend, accessible on both desktop and mobile devices.

+Key Features:

+User Authentication and Authorization:
+Users can sign up using an email/password combination or OAuth via Google and GitHub.
+Role-based access control (RBAC) to assign different permissions to users (Admin, Manager, Team Member).
+Task Management:
+Users can create, assign, and track tasks with due dates, priorities, and labels.
+Task status is updated in real-time, and tasks can be assigned to multiple users.
+Project Collaboration:
+Teams can collaborate on shared projects, with a dedicated chat and document-sharing functionality.
+Activity logs track changes to tasks and project data.
+API Integrations:
+The application integrates with third-party services like Slack, Google Drive, and GitHub to provide notifications and file storage.
+Data Storage:
+All task and project data is stored in a cloud-based NoSQL database (e.g., MongoDB).
+User data, such as passwords and OAuth tokens, are stored securely in a relational database (e.g., PostgreSQL).
+Notifications and Alerts:
+Users can configure push notifications for task updates, project milestones, and deadlines.
+Email notifications are sent for important updates and reminders.
+Multi-Tenant Architecture:
+The application supports multiple organizations, with isolated data for each team.
+Admins within each organization can manage their users, projects, and tasks independently.
+Deployment and Infrastructure:
+Hosted on AWS with Kubernetes for container orchestration.
+Load balancers and autoscaling groups ensure high availability and performance.
+Traffic to and from the application is secured using HTTPS (TLS).

 # Threat Modelling Workshop Summary

 ## Introduction
-A 3 Hour threat modelling workshop took place to detail the runbook scenario of multiple AI attacks against the web-facing health care application Solaris Care Connect 360.
+A 3 Hour threat modelling workshop took place to detail the runbook scenario of multiple AI attacks against the web-facing application TaskHub.

 ## Attendess
 Care Connect Eng team, Product Managers, DevEx Engineers and the DevSecOps Team.

 ## Scope
-4 Scenarios were run covering: (1) AI Generated External phishing email utilising admin credentials, (2) Attack against Machine Processes and the data lake, (3) SQL Injection attack and (4) Insider attack taking Quant algorithms.
+4 Scenarios were run covering: (1) AI Generated External phishing email utilising admin credentials, (2) Authentication Risks: Password brute-force attacks and (3) Data Breach: Unauthorized access to sensitive data (e.g., task information, user credentials) via SQL Injection attack

 ## Methodology
 All scenarios were run against the cyber attack killchain, utilising the Mitre Att&ack framework and STRIDE for control gap assessments.
 Culminating in identified risks.